ding-lab/pollock/README.md

 ###### optional arguments specific to explain mode

---predicted-key PREDICTED_KEY
+--background-sample-size BACKGROUND_SAMPLE_SIZE
-  * The key holding pollock predictiosn to use for explaining the given input data.
-The key can be one of the following: 1) A string representing a column in the metadata of the input seurat object or the .obs attribute of the scanpy anndata object, or 2) filepath to a .txt file where each line is a cell type
+  * Number of cells to sample as background samples.
+The default of 100 cells is sufficient in most use cases.

 #### example basic usage

 ##### predict mode

-An example of cell type prediction on a Seurat .RDS object
+An example of cell type prediction on a Seurat .RDS object and save results to output.rds
 ```bash
 pollock predict from_seurat --module-filepath <path_to_module_directory> --seurat-rds-filepath <filepath_to_RDS_object> --output-prefix output
 ```